5 Tips For Improving Customer Service To Better Represent Your Brand

 If you’re going to keep customers coming back, you need to show that you legitimately value their custom more than that of new customers.
 Many companies make the mistake of offering all their best deals to new customers, leading their loyal customers (who tend to spend the most) to feel slighted and look elsewhere.

-By putting a loyalty scheme in place to provide varied incentives to people who’ve stuck with you over many months (or even years), you can prove your commitment to long-term service.
+By putting a Customer Loyalty scheme in place to provide varied incentives to people who’ve stuck with you over many months (or even years), you can prove your commitment to long-term service.
 You also make it clear that you’re not trying to trick anyone into a one-time purchase (something that often happens).
 Your brand is serious, and you’re determined to keep improving.

 5. Enhance your email support with video